England dare to dream after Belgium World Cup heroics

 In a tournament full of surprises, Gareth Southgate's young England team are the only former champions left in the lower half of the draw following the shock exit of Spain.

-If England get past Jose Pekerman's tough South American side in Moscow, they would play the winners of Tuesday's other last-16 tie between Sweden and Switzerland before a potential semi-final against Russia or Croatia.
+If England get past Jose Pekerman's tough South American side in Moscow they would play Sweden, who beat Switzerland in a low-key clash in Saint Petersburg with a deflected goal from Emil Forsberg, before a potential semi-final against Russia or Croatia.

 Brazil and France lurk in the top half of the draw but Lionel Messi's Argentina and Cristiano Ronaldo's Portugal are out.